daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (101EE)

-**Notes by instructor David Reinstein, largely based on Nicholson/Snyder, Intermediate Microeconomics and its Application, 12th edition (other editions OK too)**
+**Notes by instructor David Reinstein, largely based on Nicholson/Snyder, Intermediate Microeconomics and its Application, 12th edition (other editions OK too).**

 [comment]: <> (2024BB)

 This text forms the basis for roughly 80-90\% of this module.
-I recommend you purchase, or find easy access to some edition of this book.
+I recommend you purchase, or find easy access to some edition of this book (new editions should be £50, used editions should be cheaper).
+In future I hope to rely completely on open-source (free) resources, but I'm not there yet.

+See some alternative and supplemental free texts and resources (BELOW)[#texts]

-[comment]: <> (2024BB)
+[comment]: <> (2024EE)

 ---
      geometry: margin=0.7in